A Parent’s Guide to Preventing Inhalant Abuse

 - Hiding rags, clothes, or empty containers of the potentially abused products in closets and other places.

 There is no typical profile of an inhalant abuser.
-Victims are represented by both sexes and all socioeconomic groups throughout the U.S. It’s not unusual to see elementary and middle-school age youths involved with inhalant abuse.
+Both sexes and all socioeconomic groups throughout the U.S are victims.

 There are many scenarios for how young people die of inhalant abuse.
 Here are some of them: